 - Understanding of occupational hazards and standard safety precautions

-- Ability to interact in a professional and courteous manner with industry officials, customers, co-workers, and those that conduct business with the District
+- Ability to interact in a professional and courteous manner with industry officials, customers, coworkers, and those that conduct business with the District

 WORKPLACE CONDITIONS